 Systemic issues continue to create injustice for those who menstruate, impacting their ability to engage equally in education, employment, sport and social activities.

-Beyond ‘women’s health’ policies, menstruation is rarely considered by governments, despite its impact on the lives of girls and young women, including educational engagement, social integration, employment and physical activity.
+Beyond ‘women’s health’ policies, menstruation is rarely considered by governments, despite its impact on the lives of those who menstruate, including educational engagement, social integration, employment and physical activity.

 Many young people report facing barriers to managing their periods, including: